Common signs of cradle cap include:

 Similar scales may also be present on the ears, eyelids, nose and groin.

-Cradle cap is sometimes confused with another skin condition, infantile eczema.
-One major difference between these conditions, however, is that eczema usually causes significant itching.
+Cradle cap is the common term for infantile seborrheic dermatitis.
+It's sometimes confused with another skin condition, infantile eczema.
+A major difference between these conditions is that eczema usually causes significant itching.

 When to see a doctor

 - You've tried treating it at home without success

 - The patches spread to your baby's face or body

 The cause of cradle cap isn't known.
 One contributing factor may be hormones that pass from the mother to the baby before birth.
 These hormones can cause too much production of oil (sebum) in the oil glands and hair follicles.

 Another factor may be a yeast (fungus) called malassezia (mal-uh-SEE-zhuh) that grows in the sebum along with bacteria.
 Antifungal treatments, such as ketoconazole, are often effective, supporting the idea that yeast is a contributing factor.

 Cradle cap isn't contagious, and it's not caused by poor hygiene.